CaptionX vs Submagic: Submagic Was Built for TikTok. Your Premiere Timeline Deserves Better.

 |---|---|---|

-| Free captions every month (no clip limit)Key difference | ||
+| Free to start (no clip-length limit)Key difference | ||

 | Native Adobe Premiere Pro pluginKey difference | ||